opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 ## Configuration

-- `hosts`: A list of IP addresses of elasticsearch nodes.
+- `hosts`: A list of IP addresses of OpenSearch nodes.

 - `cert`(optional): CA certificate that is pem encoded.
 Accepts both .pem or .crt.
-This enables the client to trust the CA that has signed the certificate that ODFE is using.
+This enables the client to trust the CA that has signed the certificate that the OpenSearch cluster is using.
 Default is null.

 - `aws_sigv4`: A boolean flag to sign the HTTP request with AWS credentials.
-Only applies to Amazon Elasticsearch Service.
+Only applies to Amazon OpenSearch Service.
 See [security](security.md) for details.
 Default to `false`.

-- `aws_region`: A String represents the region of Amazon Elasticsearch Service domain, e.g. us-west-2.
-Only applies to Amazon Elasticsearch Service.
+- `aws_region`: A String represents the region of Amazon OpenSearch Service domain, e.g. us-west-2.
+Only applies to Amazon OpenSearch Service.
 Defaults to `us-east-1`.

-- `aws_sts_role_arn`: A IAM role arn which the sink plugin will assume to sign request to Amazon Elasticsearch.
+- `aws_sts_role_arn`: A IAM role arn which the sink plugin will assume to sign request to Amazon OpenSearch Service.
 If not provided the plugin will use the default credentials.

 - `insecure`: A boolean flag to turn off SSL certificate verification.
 If set to true, CA certificate verification will be turned off and insecure HTTP requests will be sent.
 Default to `false`.